lammps/lammps/doc/src/Python_shlib.rst

    make install

 This will also install the Python module into your virtualenv.
-Since virtualenv doesn't change your LD_LIBRARY_PATH, you still need to add its lib64 folder to it, which contains the installed liblammps.so.
+Since virtualenv does not change your LD_LIBRARY_PATH, you still need to add its lib64 folder to it, which contains the installed liblammps.so.

 .. code-block:: bash